rafaelaqfc/Final-Project-SQL/starting_with_data.md

 ```
 <br/>

--- *However, no information was possible to retrieve.
-Then, I decided to run one more query to see if any information was available:*
+However, no information was possible to retrieve.
+Then, I decided to run one more query to see if any information was available:

 <br/>